ndmitchell/weeder/README.md

 **Data.Coerce** If you use `Data.Coerce.coerce` the constructors for the data type must be in scope, but if they aren't used anywhere other than automatically by `coerce` then Weeder will report unused imports.
 You can ignore such warnings by adding `- message: Unused import` to your `.weeder.yaml` file.

 **Declaration QuasiQuotes** If you use a declaration-level quasi-quote then weeder won't see the use of the quoting function, potentially leading to an unused import warning, and marking the quoting function as a weed.
 The only solution is to ignore the entries with a `.weeder.yaml` file.

+**Stack extra-deps** Packages marked extra-deps in your `stack.yaml` will be weeded, due to a bug in [`stack`](https://github.com/commercialhaskell/stack/issues/3258).
+The only solution is to ignore the packages with a `.weeder.yaml` file.